8 Best Roof Top Tents 2023

 Just a few years ago going camping meant making a choice between pitching a tent or taking a travel trailer/RV out to the campground.
 They were good options to be sure, but many people wanted something different.
 Enter the roof top tent.
 These ingenious tents combined the best features of tent camping with the convenience of RVs.
 Today we’re covering the best roof top tents on the market to help you find one that fits your needs best.

-Best Roof Top Tents
+Best Roof Top Tents Reviewed

 Roof top tents seem kind of weird when you first think about them.